Key Takeaways

 To reduce the severity of night sweats, it's important to limit alcohol, caffeine, and spicy foods before bed.
 A cool, air-conditioned sleeping environment can also help.

-Menopause Tip: For dietary tips that can help alleviate menopause symptoms, such as hot flashes, visit our blog post that discusses the best foods to include in a menopause diet.
+Menopause Tip: For dietary tips that can help alleviate symptoms of menopause, such as hot flashes, visit our blog post that discusses the best foods to include in a menopause diet.

 Mood Swings

-The hormonal changes during menopause can cause mood swings, anxiety, and depression.
-This can lead to difficulty falling asleep or staying asleep, and it can also lead to trouble focusing and concentrating during the day.
+The hormonal changes during menopause can trigger emotional turbulence, anxiety, and depression.
+This can make it harder to fall asleep, stay asleep, and stay sharp and focused during the day.

 To reduce the severity of mood swings, it's important to exercise regularly, reduce stress, and consider talking to a mental health professional.
 Discover compassionate strategies to support your partner through menopause.